flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>

 ## Chapter V
+{: .chapternumber .no_toc}

+## As a Form of Fiction the Short-story Is Not Inferior to the Novel
+{: .chaptertitle }

-With the recollection that it is more than half a century since Hawthorne and Poe wrote their best Short-stories, it is not a little comic to see now and again in American newspapers a rash assertion that American literature has hitherto been deficient in good Short-stories,&quot; or the reckless declaration that &quot; the art of writing Short-stories has not hitherto been cultivated in the United States.&quot; * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small> Nothing could be more inexact than these statements.
-Almost as soon as America began to have any literature at all it had good Short-stories. * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>
+With the recollection that it is more than half a century since Hawthorne and Poe wrote their best Short-stories, it is not a little comic to see now and again in American newspapers a rash assertion that American literature has hitherto been deficient in good Short-stories,&quot; or the reckless declaration that &quot; the art of writing Short-stories has not hitherto been cultivated in the United States.&quot; *  <sup class="sup_red"> [13]</sup> Nothing could be more inexact than these statements.
+Almost as soon as America began to have any literature at all it had good Short-stories. *  <sup class="sup_red"> [14]</sup>

 <div class="sidenote">
+ <sup class="sup_red">13</sup> The reader may be reminded once more that this essay was written in 1885.
+Although these absurd assertions were not infrequent then, they are unknown now.
 </div>

 <div class="sidenote">
+ <sup class="sup_red">14</sup> It Is not without Interest to recall the fact that Irving’s ‘Sketch Book’ was the earliest work of American authorship to gain popularity in Great Britain, and that it originally appeared in parts in 1819-10, — the very first part containing ‘Rip van Winkle,’ a perfect specimen of the American Short-story with its delightful blending of fantasy and humour.
+And in a letter written to a friend in New York shortly after the publication of the ‘Tales of a Traveler,’ in 1814, Irving pointed out, with equal shrewdness and modesty, the reasons why the Short-story seemed to him more difficult than the Novel, and also discussed his own method of composition. (‘Life and Letters of Washington Irving.’
+New York; G. P. Putnam’s Sons, 1869, vol. ii. p.
+117.)
 </div>

 It is quite within ten, or at the most twenty, years that the American novel has come to the front and forced the acknowledgment of its equality with the British novel and the French novel; but for fifty years the American Short-story has had a supremacy which any competent critic could not but acknowledge.
 Indeed, the present excellence of the American novel is due in great measure to the Short-story; for nearly every one of the American novelists whose works are now read by the whole English-speaking race began as a writer of Short-stories.